infiniflow/ragflow/docs/guides/upgrade_ragflow.md

 You can upgrade RAGFlow to dev version or the latest version:

-- Dev versions are executable files published nightly, incorporating our latest features and bug fixes.
+- A Dev version (Development version) is the latest, tested image.
 - The latest version is the most recent, officially published release.
-A key disction between the latest version and dev versions is that the latest version consistently features a incrementing release number.

 ## Upgrade RAGFlow to the dev version